 Basal Cell Carcinoma

 Basal cell carcinoma (BCC) is the most common type of skin cancer, accounting for the majority of skin cancer cases.
-It originates in the basal cells, which are found in the lowest layer of the epidermis, the outermost layer of the skin.
-While BCC is generally considered a slow-growing and non-aggressive form of skin cancer, it can still cause local tissue damage if not treated early.
+It originates in the basal cells, which are located in the lowest layer of the epidermis, the outermost layer of the skin.
+Although BCC is typically slow-growing and non-aggressive, it can still cause local tissue damage if not treated early.

-Almost three million people each year are diagnosed with basal cell carcinomas.
-Basal cell carcinomas appear most frequently in people whose lifestyles expose them to unsafe levels of UV rays.
-Though the average age of basal cell carcinoma patients is declining, it is still most frequent in people over age 40.
-People with fair skin, blond or red hair are also more susceptible as are people with blue, green or grey eyes.
+Each year, nearly three million people are diagnosed with BCC.
+The condition is most prevalent among individuals whose lifestyles expose them to high levels of UV rays.
+While the average age of BCC patients is decreasing, it remains most common in people over the age of 40.
+Individuals with fair skin, blond or red hair, and blue, green, or gray eyes are more susceptible.
 Men are also at higher risk.

 Symptoms of Basal Cell Carcinoma